Merging stellar-mass binary black holes: Formation scenarios

 \subsubsection{Abracadabra, thou shalt not expand: chemically homogeneous evolution}

 What if some types of massive stars did not expand and converted most of their mass into a black hole?
 A massive binary could then start out at an orbital period of a couple of days, close enough that if the stars produced black holes in situ they would merge within the age of the Universe through gravitational-wave emission.
 Without an expansion phase, the parent stars would be in no danger of merger; if almost all of the star's mass was converted into a black hole rather than the $\sim$30--50\% of the mass which typically becomes the helium core (see \autoref{fig:BHremnant}), the merger timescale would shrink for a given separation, lifting the Roche lobe radius curve in \autoref{fig:Rmax} and removing the ``separation problem at birth''.
 No fine-tuning of binary evolution would then be required to construct a plausible formation scenario for tight black-hole binaries.
-This scenario does, however, require some unproven assumptions regarding stellar evolution.
-But it may be the case that high-mass, low-metallicity stars in close binaries behave exactly as needed for this scenario to work.
+Efficient mixing in high-mass, low-metallicity stars in close binaries, known as chemically homogeneous evolution, could enable this scenario.